allmonday/pydantic-resolve-demo/README.md

 This repo shows how to define and compose schemas together with pydantic-resolve, and also sync schemas and methods to frontend with openapi-ts.

+Based on the business model, there are three basic entities: Blog, Comment, User

+after that, we can easily build new complicated model by inheriting and extending

 - sample 1: show blogs
 - sample 2: show blogs with comments
 - sample 2: show author info of comments